 I think so.
 I see sustainability as the fully committed, hard-core stuff and green living as the path to get there.

 Another thing I tend to ask when it comes to green living is "What are we sustaining?"
 Are we trying to sustain unhealthy foods or agriculture systems, or social systems that disconnect us from each other or the things that matter to us?
 "Green" products can't bring us any more satisfaction than other products.
 Our choices need to not only be sustainable, but also sustain us on a personal or spiritual level.

 I don't call this website Sustainable Baby Steps for nothing.
 Since most people aren't ready or able to jump into true sustainability right out of the gate, I'm an advocate of making the best choices you are willing to make while taking small baby steps toward real hard-core sustainability.

-Don't worry; this doesn't mean I'm going to be advocating recycled paper towels or thinned walled plastic water bottles.
+Don't worry; this doesn't mean I'm going to be advocating recycled paper towels or thinned walled plastic water bottles (those don't fall within my definition of green living at all).
 Nor will I be insisting everyone live off-grid in a yurt.
 (Although a gal can dream!)

 But it does mean you'll find plenty of simple ideas to move you towards a more environmentally-friendly lifestyle, one sustainable baby step at a time.

 #1-185 For references on this or other pages, please visit environmental articles.

 *Please read our disclaimer regarding all health opinions shared on this site,

 as well as our advertising and affiliate disclosure.